 How to Bar Lace Vans

-OK, OK, I know we said this article was going to focus on how to lace Vans for Skateboarding and not for fashion, but for those of you looking for tips on how to bar lace or how to straight lace Vans, this little video tutorial below shows you exactly how to do it.
+OK, OK, I know we said this article was going to focus on how to lace Vans for Skateboarding and not for fashion, but for those of you looking for tips on how to bar lace or how to straight lace Vans.

-We urge you to give both techniques a try to see which lace technique works best for your new Vans.
-They are both great, but it really depends on how you like your shoes to feel and the shape of your feet.
+With so many different way, we urge you to give all techniques a try to see which lace technique works best for your new Vans, ultimately it really depends on how you like your shoes to feel and the shape of your feet.

 We also have a bunch of awesome skate gear on here that you have to check out.